apache/systemds/dev/docs/builtins-reference.md

 ### Example

- #here numClasses is asigned to 1 as numClasses is directly proposonal to the
+ #here numClasses is assigned to 1 as numClasses is directly proportional to the
 #number of columns in the one hot data matrix, as confusion matrix accepts only matrices with one column.

 numClasses = 1